circuitbeard/motephat-mqtt/README.md

 # Usage

-The MQTT client supports several commands, all expressed through JSON payloads
+The MQTT client supports several commands, all expressed through JSON payloads.
+For individual commands a single command object should be sent, however you can send multiple commands by sending an array of command objects.

 ## Clear
 Clear one, multiple or all channels